seL4/camkes-tool/docs/index.md

 ##### Interrupts

+Depending on the platform different information needs to specified to connect a hardware interrupt source with a components interrupt handler.

-The interrupt number must be specified.
+On ARM and if you are using the legacy x86 PIC controller then simply an interrupt number must be specified.
 The example below specifies that the event will be emitted when interrupt number 2 is received.

 ```camkes